Unknown Berry Trail

 Ripe Berries

 From July to September, the huckleberries will ripen and turn blue.
-This is when they are at its peak quality.
+This is when they are at their peak quality.
 Never pick or eat huckleberries at any state park or preserve.
-These are for wild animals to eat and are an important part of the New Jersey pinelands' ecosystem.
+These are for wild animals to eat and are an essential part of the New Jersey pinelands' ecosystem.

 Crowded huckleberry bush